appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 {{SelectWidgetName.selectedOptionValue === "1" ?
 "Option 1" : "Option 2" }}
 ```

 Sometimes, to achieve a desired outcome, you may have to perform multiple operations one after the other.
 This could involve chaining methods together, ternary expressions and others.
-For example: `{{ QueryName.data.filter((row) => row.id > 5 ) }}` or `{{ Dropdown.selectedOptionValue === "1" ?
-"Option 1" : "Option 2" }}`.
+For example: `{{updateData.run(() => {getData.run(), closeModal('ModalName')}, () => {})}}`

 However, when your expression becomes convoluted and hard to fit in a single line, it's a good idea to consider [Multi-line JavaScript](#multi-line-javascript) or writing a [helper function in a JS Object](/core-concepts/writing-code/javascript-editor-beta#js-object).

 #### Multi-line JavaScript
-Appsmith supports multi-line JavaScript using [Immediately Invoked Function Expression (IIFE)]((https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
+Appsmith supports multi-line JavaScript using [Immediately Invoked Function Expression (IIFE)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
 This allows you to manage complex code organization and improve code readability.

 You **can't** write multi-line JavaScript directly within the mustache sign (`{{ }}`).
 The examples shown below are considered invalid: